NiallBunting/niallbunting.github.io/_posts/2020-08-02-guest-post-directory-small-startups.markdown

 This is the story of a start-up delivered at a blistering pace, one weekend in fact.

 [Guest Post Directory][gpd] is a website that is designed to answer the question "Where can I guest post?".
-For those who are non-bloggers, guest posting is writing content for someone elses website and in return receiving a link to yours.
+For those who are non-bloggers, guest posting is writing content for someone else's website and in return receiving a link to yours.
 This is done in the blogging world as a method to increase your websites ranking and SEO as guest posting grows your back links.

 The journey below, describes the process we went through, to build and go live with the website in a weekend.